Genivia/ugrep/README.md

            %e     the ending byte offset of the match.

+           %Z     the edit distance cost of an approximate match with option -Z

            %u     select unique lines only, unless option -u is used.

            %1     the first regex group capture of the match,  and  so  on  up  to